Medical Office Administration

 During this course, students are introduced to the various parts of a computer and its operation.
 The class includes the development of keyboarding skills through touch method, mastery of the keyboard, and typing speed building.
 Students progress from basic keyboarding skills to an understanding of Microsoft Word and the fundamentals of word processing.
 Creating professional memos and business letters are explored.
 Lessons include processing mail and telecommunications.
 Career Services participates and assists in the preparation of résumés.
 Prerequisite: None

 MO103 (60 hours)

-Students are provided with a comprehensive study of the human body through and explanation of the structure and functions of its parts.
+Medical office administration students are provided with a comprehensive study of the human body through and explanation of the structure and functions of its parts.
 Starting with a basic cellular composition, each body system is examined, with emphasis on both normal and pathological processes.
 Systems covered include skeletal, muscular, circulatory, and respiratory.

 Microsoft Word Basics